Tibson-spec/OIBSIP-/README.md

    - Time-sensitive promotions to boost urgency.

 2. **Retain Loyal and VIP Customers**:
-   - Offer loyalty programs and exclusive perks.
+   - Offer loyalty programs and exclusive perks to make them feel impirtant.
-   - Prioritize these segments for early access to new products.
+   - Focus on these segments for early access to new products.

 3. **Target Potential Loyalists**:
    - Convert them into VIPs by incentivizing repeat purchases.
-   - Use targeted communication to highlight the value of loyalty.
+   - Use targeted communication and campaigns to highlight the value of loyalty.

 4. **Focus on Younger and Basic-Education Groups**:
    - Create affordable, value-based products to attract these demographics.
+   - Develop family oriented offers for married customers

 5. **Monitor Complaints and Improve Service**:
    - Address recurring issues in customer feedback to improve retention.

+6. Target graduates and phd holder with:
+   - Focus on professional bundles and exclusive courses
+   - implement tech based promotions

 ---